-Council of Scientific and Industrial Research conducts the National Eligibility Test (CSIR NET) for determining the eligibility of a science aspirant for Lectureship and for the award of Junior Research Fellowship.
+Council of Scientific and Industrial Research conducts the National Eligibility Test CSIR NET for determining the eligibility of a science aspirant for a Lectureship and for the award of a Junior Research Fellowship.

-Candidates, who had completed their graduation and post-graduation from science stream are eligible to appear in this exam.
+Candidates, who complete their graduation or post-graduation from the science stream are eligible to appear in this exam.

-This entrance exam is conducted for the subjects like Physical Sciences, Chemical Sciences, Mathematical Sciences, Earth Sciences, Life Sciences and their related subjects.
+This exam is conducted for subjects like Physical, Chemical, Mathematical, Earth, Life Sciences and their related subjects.